 - 1. In the Import Data Table from Public Databases dialog, select a Service.
-Since the galFiltered network is from yeast, select ENSEMBL GENES SACCHAROMYCES CEREVISIAE. - 2.
+Since galFiltered.sif is a yeast network, select ENSEMBL GENES SACCHAROMYCES CEREVISIAE. - 2.
 For Key Column in Cytoscape, select COMMON for Column and Gene Name(s) for Data Type.